-Event Registration Students can expect to receive invitations to all events by email.
-In order to attend a particular event, students must register for the event by responding to the invitation sent to them.
+Students can expect to receive invitations to all events by email from The School's Events Team.

+In order to attend a particular event, students must register for the function by responding and/or RSVP'ing to the invitation sent to them.
 Simply showing up at the event without having confirmed attendance will not be permitted.
 Some events are hosted by external organizations such as the C.D.
-Howe Institute and others.
+Howe Institute or Calgary Economic Development.
 The School often secures seats for students to attend but these are in limited supply.
-We select students for attendance at these events based on their interests.
-Geoff Webb will email students giving them the opportunity to attend.
-If you accept such an invitation but must cancel due to unforeseen circumstances, you must notify Geoff as soon as possible.
+We select students for attendance at these events based on their MPP focus area and academic background.
+We will email students giving them the opportunity to attend.
+If you accept such an invitation but must cancel due to unforeseen circumstances, you must notify The School's Events Team as soon as possible.
 Failure to provide such notice will result in you no longer receiving invitations to external events.
-Dress Code Students are expected to adhere to a business-casual dress code at the very minimum for all events.
-Given the stature of many of the speakers and guests at School-hosted events, and the interaction students will be having with these individuals, students are encouraged to wear business-professional attire.
-For more information, please see http://www.businessknowhow.com/growth/dress-impression.htm Resources and Tools Career Development Services Here at The School, we are dedicated to providing our MPP students with the resources necessary for successful career development.
-The Master of Public Policy program's Senior Advisor is available to assist our students with resume writing, cover letter editing, interviewing skills and practice, networking and job strategies.
-Our career development efforts extend to providing you with access to professional development courses aimed at improving your skills in policy analysis, writing and presentation skills.